clarafy/clarafy.github.io/research.md

 title: research
 ---

-I currently work on machine learning methods for *data-driven design*, the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned from data.
-How should the use of generative and predictive modeling for design differ from traditional uses of these technologies?
-How can we reason about and quantify uncertainty when we extrapolate?
+I currently work on statistical learning and inference problems that arise in *data-driven design*: the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned from data.
+How should we train predictive models to be trustworthy when used for design?
+How can we reason about and quantify uncertainty when we deploy design algorithms?
 I am particularly interested in these questions as they apply to the design of proteins with improved fitness.

 I also maintain an interest in applications of machine learning for exploring life in our last great frontier, the ocean.

 ## preprints

+- **Clara Fannjiang**, Stephen Bates, Anastasios Angelopoulos, Jennifer Listgarten, and Michael I. Jordan.
+2022.
+Conformal prediction for the design problem. [arXiv](https://arxiv.org/abs/2202.03613){: .btn}

 - Danqing Zhu, David H. Brookes, Akosua Busia, Ana Carneiro, **Clara Fannjiang**, Galina Popova, David Shin, Edward F. Chang, Tomasz J. Nowakowski, Jennifer Listgarten, and David V. Schaffer.
 Machine learning-based library design improves packaging and diversity of adeno-associated virus (AAV) libraries. [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.11.02.467003v1){: .btn}